vvirag/latex4bitbucket/README.md

 # latex4bitbucket
 Dockerfile for latex4bitbucket image: Ubuntu image with texlive and gdcp (google drive copy).

 Intended to use from bitbucket pipeline to automate build for latex projects.

-Since bitbucket pipeline does not keep artifacts, this image includes gdcp to automatically copy the generated files to a Google Drive folder.
+Since bitbucket pipeline does not keep artifacts, this image includes gdcp to be able to automatically copy the generated files to a Google Drive folder.

 ## Prerequisite: setup gdcp on your local system